devsecopsgirl/internship-appsecco/docs/code-quality-analysis.md

        sudo jshint --exclude="node_modules/" --reporter=unix .
 ```

-* `node_modules` It excludes the `node_modules/` directory and also exclude any files which do not have a .js or .ejs extension.
+* `node_modules` It excludes the `node_modules/` directory and also exclude any files which do not have a .js or .ejs extension
 * `--reporter` By using this option, I can change the output format.
 I selected `unix`, as it will become easier to count the rows and words.
-There are other options like `checkstyle`, the output will be in an `xml` format.
+There are other options like `checkstyle`, the output will be in an `xml` format